 The Atelier is located on the far left of the Light Hall.
 The art created here is always done with the Divine first and foremost in mind and heart.
 Guruji says that 'painting is meditation' and you can really feel it in this very special room.

-Courses in Intuitive Painting, Icon Painting, Sri Yantra Painting, and Painting on Silk, are all held here, and you are welcome to sign up for courses anytime.
+Courses in Painting Meditation, Sri Yantra Drawing and Painting, Icon Painting, Intuitive Painting and Painting on Silk, are all held here, and you are welcome to sign up for courses anytime.

 Hindu Saint Museum